Lioryanwo/rag-injection-guard/README.md

 ## What is RAG Spoofing?

 Retrieval-Augmented Generation (RAG) systems answer user queries by retrieving documents from a vector database and passing them to an LLM.
-This creates a silent vulnerability:
+This creates a silent vulnerability: malicious or spoofed documents can be inserted into the knowledge base and ranked as relevant, misleading the model without changing the LLM itself.

 ## RAG spoofing explanation